yoonsikp/family.md/eye.md

 ## Ocular Emergencies
 ### Acute Angle Closure Glaucoma
 Due to obstruction of drainage of the aqueous humor.
 Symptoms include eye pain and progressive vision loss, nausea, headache.
 On exam, signs include a fixed dilated pupil, eye edema (patient may see haloes or haziness).
 IOP will be raised above >50 mm Hg.
-Treatment includes Diamox (500 mg PO or IV), Timolol (0.5% eyedrop, one drop on affected eye), Mannitol (20% IV, 1-2g/kg over 60 minutes), or pilocarpine (eyedrops).
+Treatment includes Diamox (500 mg PO or IV), Timolol (0.5% eyedrop, one drop on affected eye), Mannitol (20% IV, 1-2g/kg over 60 minutes), or pilocarpine (eyedrops, use once stabilized).
 Attempt target IOP < 40 mm Hg, measured frequently.

 ### Corneal Ulcer
 A serious infection of the cornea that may be caused by ocular trauma.
 Causes eye irritation, local swelling and discharge, blurred vision.
 Can be painful even with application of topical lidocaine.
 On exam, a dull grayish sport may be seen, and if severe a hypopyon (pus collection).
 Requires urgent optho referral.